 - Every student in KS4 to access 1:1 CEIAG appointments.

 - Information surrounding careers is available to parents and students at their request.

 - Every student at all levels to have access to the careers team to discuss their ideas and concerns.

 We use the Compass+ tool to measure the impact of our work and keep a track of which students have accessed each opportunity.
 This tool also keeps all the data needed to track our students in their journey beyond school, as required by the Gatsby Benchmarks.
 This information is available for our students to access should they need it.

-CEIAG is reviewed regularly as it currently follows a three-year plan put in place when the school opened.
+CEIAG is reviewed regularly.
 Our team is accountable to our Governors, Senior Leadership Team and we follow the CDI Code of Ethics to ensure our practice is diverse and inclusive.

-The next review of information regarding careers is due to be published on September 2021.
+The next review of information regarding careers is due to be published in September 2022.